apache/flink/docs/content/docs/dev/configuration/testing.md

 and execute the queries.

 {{< hint info >}}
-The module `flink-table-test-utils` has been introduced in Flink 1.15 and it's considered experimental.
+The module `flink-table-test-utils` has been introduced in Flink 1.15 and is considered experimental.
 {{< /hint >}}